cadmiumcr/classifier/README.md

 # Classifier

-Cadmium comes with one classifier so far, a Classic Bayes classifier.
-It is a probabalistic classifier that, when trained with a data set, can classify words according to categories.
+Cadmium comes with two classifiers so far, a Classic Bayes classifier and a Viterbi classifier.

+Those are probabalistic classifiers that, when trained with a data set, can classify words (or other tokens) according to categories.

 ## Installation